 Learning Away was an initiative set up by Paul Hamlyn Foundation, looking at supporting schools to notably enhance children’s learning, well-being, and achievements by utilizing residential experiences as an integral part of their curriculum.

+Residential trips don’t have to be based around outdoor learning.
 The first phase ‘action research’ lasted from 2009 to 2015, which showed compelling evidence of positive outcomes and impacts that a residential trip had on children, teachers and schools.

 Impacts of Residential Experiences